What Is a Backup Offer in Real Estate?

 • Peace of mind during inspections, appraisals, or buyer contingencies

-Why Buyers Make Backup Offers
+Why Buyers Make Backup Offers?

 Buyers also benefit from backup offers, even though they’re not in the lead.
 Here’s why: